ryansheehy0/Cheat_Sheets/html_canvas.md

 # HTML Canvas

-HTML `<canvas></canvas>` allows you to have a drawable cavas in html.
+HTML `<canvas></canvas>` allows you to have a drawable canvas in html.

-First get the 2d rendering contxt
+First get the 2d rendering context

 ```javascript
 const canvas = document.getElementById('myCanvas')